The Renaissance Project will be ‘Rap and Hip Hop’s

-Introducing The Renaissance Project, a new publication from PRISM Media dedicated to producing innovative, honest content in regards to the future of hip hop as a culture and a genre.
+Progressive Revolutionary Publication.’
+We are currently a digital zine from PRISM Collaborative Media publishing via Medium.
+We are dedicated to providing innovative, honest thought in regards to the future of hip hop, as a culture and a music genre.

-· Juwan Holmes, EditorIal Revolutionary-In-CHarge / CURATOR of PRISM ·
+· Juwan Holmes, Editorial Revolutionary-In-Charge / Curator, PRISM Collaborative ·

 · Paul K. Barnes, Lieutenant of Editorial Affairs ·